The Importance Of Social Skills In The Labor Market

-Being world-class acquiring specific knowledge will set you apart from AI (and bees) who are great at narrow specializations.
-Doing so will make you valuable, irreplaceable, and increase your income.
+Being world-class acquiring specific knowledge will set you apart from AI.
+Doing so will make you valuable and irreplaceable.

-The reason is because there’s a steep demand curve for the best.
+There’s a steep demand curve for the best.
 Everybody wants to hire the best.
 Few want to hire average.
-Whereas average gets paid chump change, the best gets paid well.

-Failing to get really good at something means bouncing from one cookie cutter role to the next as AI repeatedly replaces your job.
+Failing to get really good at one thing means bouncing from one cookie cutter role to the next as AI repeatedly replaces your job.

 Last May, I wrote How To Not Lose Your Job To AI, in which I detailed how: